clairestolp/layouts/README.md

 ### Flex Classes

-  * center elements horizontally and vertically add `.flex-center` to the parent of the element(s) you want to center
+  * Center elements horizontally and vertically:

+      add `.flex-center` to the parent of the element(s) you want to center

 ### Images

-  * Auto-size images to fit their container's width
+  * Auto-size images to fit their container's width:

       To automatically size an image to it's container just add `.img` to the `<img>` tag.

 ### Hide Elements

-  * Hiding Elements
+  * Hiding Elements:

       Add `.hidden` to any element to set `display: none`. (note: When hidden the element will 'collapse' so it won't take up any space while hidden)